thirdweb-example/marketplace/README.md

 When you're ready, click **Deploy Now** ([you'll need some Testnet ETH for this](https://rinkebyfaucet.com/)).

-Behind the scenes, you're actually deploying your very open smart contract.
+Behind the scenes, you're actually deploying your very own smart contract.
 By the way, did we mention those are open source?
 You can check them out [here](https://github.com/thirdweb-dev/contracts/tree/main/contracts).

 Once it has successfully deployed, it should look like this: